sd2beatles/MySQL-recipe-in-English-/managing_multiple_tables.md

               ON m.category_id=r.category_id
 		         AND r.ranks=1;
 ```
-If JOIN were used insteda of LEFT JOIN, there would be unexpceted problems arising: dupcliacte rows and omission of
+If JOIN were used insteda of LEFT JOIN, there would be unexpceted problems arising: dupcliacte entries  and omission of
 unmatched ones.